harness/developer-hub/docs/cloud-cost-management/5-use-ccm-cost-governance/asset-governance/Azure/2-Harness-Concepts.md

 If output needs to be streamlined and only a few keys-value pairs are required, 'Pick' functionality can be used.
 Using this, users can pick only the required keys and see the data associated with them in the output.

 :::info
-If multiple Regions and/or multiple Subscriptions are selected, the Output Terminal will render the links to the Evaluations page for all the individual evaluations per Region-Subscription pair.
+If multiple Regions and/or multiple Subscriptions are selected, the Output Terminal will render the links to the Evaluations page for all the individual evaluations per Subscription-Region pair.
 From that page, upon clicking on individual evaluations, detailed output and logs can be seen.
 :::